 In French, the formal address "vous" is both singular and plural.
 You will equally say "vous" for addressing a stranger alone or a whole group of friends that you could individually call "tu".
-For instance: "Voulez-vous m'aider pour un devoir?" would be suitable for addressing your teacher but also your classmates!
+For instance: "Voulez-vous m'aider pour un devoir?" would be suitable for addressing your teacher but also your classmates (when there are at least two of them)!

-> THE PUNCTUALITY
+THE PUNCTUALITY

-In France, it is rather considered impolite to be late for a class, an appointment or a professional meeting!
+In France, it is considered rather impolite to be late for a class, an appointment or a professional meeting!

-When we are invited at friends', it is less strict and a little late is even admitted.
-In Tours, it's called the "quart d'heure tourangeau": it consists in 15 minutes' late which are socially tolerated!
+When we are invited at friends, it is less strict and being a little late is admitted.
+In Tours, we have the "quart d'heure tourangeau": it consists in a 15 minutes delay that is socially tolerated in informal contexts.